 Perform steps 1 - 6 for each user session you want to create on the Mac.
 Please ensure that Terminal is enabled in System Preferences, Privacy and Security, Accessibility section.

-The User Mode server can be automatically run on login to the Mac user account.
+RealVNC Server in User Mode can be automatically run on login to the macOS user account.
 To do this:

 - Open the Automator application from Launchpad/Finder